 - Total amount raised through debentures and shares.

-- Shareholding percentage of the directors and promoters of the Company.
+- Shareholding percentage of the directors and promoters of the Company changes in the issued securities during the year.

 - Financial Information:

-It includes how much Company is in debt i.e., any loans or financial obligations that the Company has, along with details of any new borrowings or any repayments made during the financial year.
+It includes the Company’s debt, i.e., any loans or financial obligations, along with details of any new borrowings or repayments made during the financial year.

 - Management Team:

-It includes details about the promoters, directors, and key persons in managerial roles in the Company along with any changes with respect to new appointments or termination since the end of last financial year.
+It includes details about the promoters, directors, and key persons in managerial roles in the Company, as well as any changes regarding new appointments or terminations since the end of the last financial year.

 - Meeting Records:

-It includes information about the meetings of members, the Board of Directors, and committees that took place during the year.
-The record also has the attendance data of the persons present at the meetings.
+It includes information about the members’, Board of Directors’, and committee meetings that took place during the year.
+The record also has attendance data for the persons present at the meetings.

 - Salaries:

-It includes the remuneration and the payments made to the directors and key persons in the managerial position of the Company.
+It includes the remuneration and the payments made to the directors and key persons in managerial positions at the Company.

-Any penalty or punishment imposed on either the Company or its directors during the financial year is included in this section.
-In exceptional circumstances, the company secretary or director needs to mention all the updates on the legal matters along with details of compounding offences and appeals made against the order in which penalty or punishment was imposed.
+- Nalty Record: This section includes any penalty or punishment imposed on either the Company’s directors during the financial year.
+In exceptional circumstances, the company secretary or director needs to mention all the updates on legal matters, along with details of compounding offences and appeals made against the order in which penalty or punishment was imposed.

 - Foreign Investors: